Mariagrazia98/Timebanking/README.md

 How to start TurinXStudents

-How to start Timebanking
+How to start Timebanking;
-Open the project with Android Studio
+- Open the project with Android Studio
-Build -> Clean Project
+- Build -> Clean Project
-Build -> Make project
+- Build -> Make project
-Run the project
+- Run the project